quixio/quix-streams/docs/connectors/sinks/redis-sink.md

 Redis is an in-memory database that persists on disk.

-Quix Streams provides a sink to write processed data to BigQuery.
+Quix Streams provides a sink to write processed data to Redis.

 ## How To Install